Practical Points and Hiking Safety

 Once at Ghost Lake you will find a small vehicle-accessible User Maintained Campground with five campsites, a parking lot, an information kiosk and a pit toilet.
 There is no water supplied and all garbage has to be carried out as this is a user-maintained facility.
 With the correct fishing licence, Ghost Lake offers some excellent angling opportunities for Coho, Chinook and Sockeye Salmon plus Rainbow, Kokanee and Bull Trout.

 There are two waterfalls at Ghost Lake.
-One is on the way in, near the entrance to the campground just before the turnoff for the Cunningham-Matthew FSR while you go across a bridge on the Ghost Main.
+One is on the way in, near the entrance to the campground just before the turnoff for the Cunningham-Matthew FSR as you go across a bridge on the Ghost Main.
 The other waterfall, Matthew River Falls, has access from right behind one of the campsites near the parking lot.
 To view the waterfall, there is an unmarked trail that leads you toward the falls.
 The area is very steep and could prove fatal to young children, or non-experienced hikers if you approach too closely or in wet, dangerous conditions or are not wearing the proper footwear.
 Bears and cougars are also present in the park so be prepared for wildlife encounters.

 There is also another unmarked trail that goes from the campground to the lakeshore of Ghost Lake.
 This is where you can carry a canoe or kayak and launch by hand into the lake.
 Once boating in the lake you’ll find some incredible views of the Cariboo Mountains including some of sheer rock formations.
 There are some areas along the lake where adventurous outdoor people have set up wilderness camping before.